 We all love a bit of shut-eye.
-Night owl or an early bird, slacker or workaholic, we need rest in order to function properly.
+Night owl or an early bird, slacker, or workaholic, we need rest in order to function properly.
 Sometimes, though, it’s difficult to just relax and get decent sleep, so we wake up cranky and unproductive.
-If we’re not careful, this can lead to further poor habits that can affect everything from how organised we are & how we perform at tasks.
+If we’re not careful, this can lead to further poor habits that can affect everything from how organized we are to how we perform tasks.

 Having trouble catching up with your Z’s?
-To help, we’ve assembled some useful tips for a good night’s sleep – Every night and wake up ready to take on new challenges.
+To help, we’ve assembled some useful tips to get a good night’s sleep – every night and wake up ready to take on new challenges.

-That feeling when you need to lie down after a big meal.
+You know that feeling when you need to lie down after a big meal?
 It might seem like a good idea to eat a lot so that we can fall asleep quickly, but we should avoid this.
 Digesting different foods can lead to increased internal stress for our organs, which affects the way we sleep.
 The same is true for alcohol.
 And, as we all know, coffee should be avoided late in the day if we don’t want to spend the night staring at the ceiling.

 Remember how our bodies love schedules?
 Well, it’s the same with eating and drinking routines.
 Aim to have your last meal at least one hour before bed.
 We should avoid food rich in sugar and fat and aim for a balanced dinner.
 This helps to keep our bellies from expanding too much.